PicoTools/plan/docs/data_types.md

 | str   | str   | str  | str   | str   | str  | str  | -    |

-`-`: will return same object, as was passed for casting `x`: will be thrown error and execution stopped `int*`: `strconv.Atoi()` under the hood
+`-`: will return same object, as was passed for casting

+`x`: will be thrown error and execution stopped

+`int*`: `strconv.Atoi()` under the hood

-Casting realized with using of next [builtin](../pkg/engine/builtin/register.go) functions:
+Casting realized with using of the next [builtin](../pkg/engine/builtin/register.go) functions:
 - `bool(v)`: return `bool` if casting appliable
 - `float(v)`: return `float` if casting appliable
 - `int(v)`: return `int` if casting appliable
 - `str(v)`: return `str` if casting appliable

-To avoid runtime errors you can use next [builtin](../pkg/engine/builtin/register.go) function to determine data type:
+To avoid runtime errors you can be used next [builtin](../pkg/engine/builtin/register.go) function to determine data type:
 - `is_bool(v)`: return `true` if `bool`
 - `is_dict(v)`: return `true` if `dict`
 - `is_float(v)`: return `true` if `float`